AbhinavRy/asindia-assignment/README.md

  - Run the code from the 'Run' button, enter your input as first n and on second line space separated 1 to n with a missing number.
  ### Solution:
  - Program takes a single input(n) at first line then n-1 space separated integers i.e., 1 to n with a missing number.
- - The 1 to n range of numbers are stored in a vector data structure.
+ - The n-1 integers are stored in a vector data structure.
  - Vector containing the numbers is passed to a function getMissingNo along with its size.
  - The function works as follow: it takes the size of vector to calculate the sum of n numbers, then subtracts the sum of numbers in vector to obtain the missing value.
  - Lastly, the missing number is returned to print it on the console.